Kyagara/fred/README.md

 - The mod icon is my friend's doggo :), no idea of what to actually use.
 - This mod was originally developed for a private modpack.
 - I don't plan on making a Forge version.
-- I plan to keep support for 1.19.2 and newer versions, some features might be available only on newer versions.
+- New features might be available only on newer versions.

 > Most features are configurable.